Joey Robert Parks

 You wanna write for a living?
 You gotta live to write.

-After die reading's Halloween Day 2002 release, 20 die-readers left these glowing reviews about their experience (from the archive.org website).
-The contrasting 3-star average from a whopping three Amazon reviewers (to date) used to bother me.
+After die reading's Halloween Day 2002 release, 20 die-readers left these glowing reviews about their experience (from the 2006 version of this website, featuring quotes as well from other publications I was published in at that time).
+The contrasting 3-star average from a whopping three Amazon reviewers used to bother me.
 Until, I realized that all writers have to start somewhere, it's better to weed out those who weren't part of my audience so I could figure out how to better promote future writings to my core audience, and it's a great way to inspire other writers-in-waiting to persevere and power-ahead while learning to write and promote their work.

 I'd had no formal training on how to write a fiction story, but I didn't care.
 I had an absolute blast writing die reading.

-A big part of my research included a four-month stay at New Zealand's Kare Kare beach, where I lived in this beach-facing music studio & home.
+A big part of my research included a four-month stay at New Zealand's Kare Kare beach, in the summer of 1996, where I lived in this beach-facing music studio & home.
+(At one point in the video, you'll hear Mary Gardner talk about what it's like to live in Kare Kare.
+Mary was my consultant in making sure my NZ history and Maori references were accurate.)

-The link is a 12-minute behind-the-scenes video of the making and recording of the 1993 Crowded House album, Together Alone, which took place in this home studio.
+The link is a 12-minute behind-the-scenes video of the making and recording of the 1993 Crowded House album, Together Alone, which was recorded in this home studio.
 I didn't get to meet Neil Finn, but I was there at the invitation of the owner, who I'd met in Scottsdale, AZ a few years prior.
-He'd been passing through on his way to Los Angeles to sign a record deal for his best-selling artist, Emma Paki.
-I spent a lot of time getting to know her in NZ and we still keep in touch.
+He'd been passing through on his way to Los Angeles to sign a record deal for his best-selling gold-record singer/songwriter, Emma Paki,

 Prior to die reading's release, I'd been making maybe 35% of my income from writing website copy, brochures, creative bios, etc. One of the people would bought my book was Diane, a woman in her early 60's.
 She liked it so much, she hired me in 2003 to coach her to write a children’s book.
 We started a couple months later and met at her home on a Tuesday morning.
 After getting me a cup of coffee and catching up a bit, we sat down to get started.
 I opened my mouth to get us started, but she interrupted me and announced that a month prior, she'd just been diagnosed with terminal spinal cancer.
 She'd been given six to eight months to live.